Graduate and Professional Courses FAQ

 Your application will be reviewed to confirm that you meet admissions requirements, including any necessary prerequisites or background experience.
 If you are approved for admission, you will receive a conditional letter of acceptance (CLA); this letter may be of use when you apply to outside sources for course funding support.
 A final acceptance letter and course-specific orientation materials are sent only when proof of funding for all course costs has been received by the George Mason University Learning Solutions office (LS).
 Once you are conditionally accepted to a course, we will guide you through the next steps of the payment and registration process.

 How can I earn graduate credit as a student at Mason?

 Some additional steps are required for Mason students seeking to apply to our courses for graduate credit, when that option is available.
 The first step is the same for all course applicants; you’ll need to fill out the online course application form.
 Be sure to note in the application, when prompted, that you are taking the course for-credit, and whether you pay in-state or out-of-state tuition at Mason.
-As a Mason student, you will not be required to attach a letter of recommendation to the application.

 Either before or after filling out the application, you’ll need to complete an Advisor Approval Form.
 This form can be found on the website of the Environmental Science and Policy Department.
 The form requires a series of signatures and will then need to be submitted to the Graduate Coordinator for final approval.